Release date of the second season of the Umbrella Academy | Action, cast, trailer - Mash Viral

 Finally, Marin Ireland (Sneaky Pete, Hell or High Water) plays a woman named Sissy, “a fearless, nonsensical Texas mother who married young for the wrong reasons.”

-Were details of the plot revealed for the second series of The Umbrella Academy?
+Has the story been released for the second series of The Umbrella Academy?

-Netflix is very excited to see what will happen in the second season of the Umbrella Academy, and star Aidan Gallagher told RadioTimes.com that the details of the action “are top secret information and Netflix would have to kill me if I say something”.
+Netflix is very excited to see what will happen in the second season of the Umbrella Academy, and star Aidan Gallagher told RadioTimes.com that the details of the plot are “top secret information and Netflix would have to kill me if I say anything”.

-If Blackman closely follows the comic series, the surviving Academy members in the second series will try to change the course of history and prevent the end of the world by murdering John F. Kennedy (who he is) found out that number 5, Spaceboy and co-residents, was not murdered in the world).
+If Blackman closely follows the comic series, the surviving Academy members who are stuck in the past will try to change the course of history and prevent the end of the world by asking John F. Kennedy (who is like him) ) murder It turned out that number 5, Spaceboy and Co., was not murdered in the world.

 Way has already given Blackman an 18-page document that contains the narrative of the comic.

-But Way adds that if he feels he needs to make changes to the script, he has “mutual respect” for Blackman.
+But Way adds that he has “mutual respect” for Blackman when he feels he needs to make changes to the script.

 “It’s cool because Steve is very respectful of the source material and asks me questions.
 Sometimes he asks me to help solve problems.
 Then he leaves at the same time and because there is mutual respect, he leaves and makes changes before and I support these changes, “said Way.
 “I want him to feel free to tell the story he wants.”